CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Life.WithdrawData.2.sec=After termination or expiration of this Agreement, within 60 days of request, {_Provider} will delete Customer Data and each party will delete any Confidential Information of the other in its possession or control.

-Life.WithdrawData.3.sec=Nonetheless, the recipient may retain Customer Data or Confidential Information in accordance with its standard backup or record retention policies or as required by Law, subject to Section {Data.Xnum}.2 (Security), Section {Conf.Xnum} (Confidentiality) and any DPA.
+Life.WithdrawData.3.sec=Nonetheless, the recipient may retain Customer Data or Confidential Information in accordance with its standard backup or record retention policies or as required by Law, subject to Section {Data.Security.Xnum} (Security), Section {Conf.Xnum} (Confidentiality) and any DPA.

 Life.WithdrawData.=[G/Z/ol-a/s3]